KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

 - end_lng: Longitude of the ending station
 - member_casual: User type (member or casual)

+We then prepare the tool that we are going to use for the next phrase, Jupyter notebook.
+This include importing all the relevant libraries and the all the CSV file for each month.

 ## Process
 >In the "Process" phrase, we will clean and transform the data for analysis.

 We will be using Jupyter notebook for process and analyze phrase.
-The file can be access [here]()
+The file can be access [here](https://github.com/get211/Cyclistic-Bike-Share-Analysis/blob/main/Cyclistic%20bike-share%20(Process%20%26%20Analyze).ipynb).